Nhemapriya/AIRLINE-RESERVATION-SYSTEM/README.md

 ## AIRLINE-RESERVATION-SYSTEM

-A airline operates multiple flights from Chennai to Mangalore.
+An airline operates multiple flights from Chennai to Mangalore.
 The aim is to write a basic ticket booking program for their flights.

 ## Modules involved